NunoLealF/Serra/README.md

 &nbsp;

 ## Disclaimer

-This project has been released under the MIT license.
-For more information, please refer to the accompanying license agreement. <3 **(TODO: add a disclaimer that it's not affiliated with MIT)**
+This project has been released under the [MIT license](https://choosealicense.com/licenses/mit/).
+For more information, please refer to the accompanying license agreement. <3

+<sub>(Disclaimer: this project is not affiliated with MIT)</sub>

+&nbsp;

-*Last updated on February 3rd 2025*
+*Last updated on February 5th 2025*